Commercial Truck Insurance Requirement MC S90

 First the insurance company denies coverage because the Motor Carrier didn’t buy insurance for the truck.

-The courts determine that the Motor Carrier should have bought coverage on the truck and didn’t.
+The courts determine that the Motor Carrier should have bought coverage on the truck, but didn’t.

-Since there was no insurance purchases, there is no insurance coverage for the claim.
+Since there was no insurance purchase there is no insurance coverage for the claim.

-The pedestrian still needs compensation, and the courts then trigger the MCS90/91X promise to protect the public.
+The courts then rule in the pedestrian’s favor which triggers the MCS90–91X promise to protect the public.

-That’s when the insurance company completes their promise to the public and pays the judgment to the plaintiff.
+That’s when the insurance company is required to pay the court judgment to the plaintiff.

 How Much Can the Injured Pedestrian Collect?

-Even if the motor carrier has purchased $1,000,000 on his other trucks, the MCS90/91X will only pay up to these promised limits.
+Even if the motor carrier has $1,000,000 coverage on other trucks, the MCS90–91X will only pay up to these minimum limits.

 • The Motor Carrier